Alcohol addiction, also known as an alcohol use disorder, refers to the inability to control drinking despite negative consequences.

 Multiple factors are taken into consideration concerning alcohol addiction treatment for teens.

-Sandstone Care highlights the importance of involving the family and teens in the treatment process.
-Addiction affects the whole family, and treatment is most successful if the family is involved throughout treatment and recovery.
+Sandstone Care highlights the importance of involving the family and teens throughout the adolescent alcohol treatment process.
+Addiction affects the whole family, and treatment is most successful if family members are involved throughout treatment and recovery.

-The treatment program also provides support for both school and work.
+Our outpatient programs and partial hospitalization treatment service provide support for both school and work.
 Helping teens succeed in school and their personal lives help in the treatment of alcohol addiction and developing an identity outside of drinking.

-Talking to teens about receiving treatment for alcohol addiction may feel difficult.
-It can also be hard for teens to understand that they need help because of how common it is among both adults and young people.
+Talking to teens about going into rehab for teenage alcohol use may feel difficult.
+It can also be hard for teens to understand that they need help because of how common alcohol and teen drug use is among their peers.

 When talking to a teenager about alcohol addiction and treatment, it is important to stay calm and be open.
-If you are judgmental and aggressive, it can worsen the situation and discourage teens to reach out for help.
+If you are judgmental and aggressive, it can worsen the situation and discourage teens who may otherwise reach out for help.

 Educating yourself on the effects of alcohol can help you and your teenager understands why it is so important to get help and the best way to do it.